 This is Part Two of our ongoing series on some of the features and benefits we’ve enjoyed in great hotels.
 Over the years we’ve shot on all seven continents and so we’ve compiled quite a long and varied list of our favorite offerings.
-Here are the next five features that we love.
+Part One is here, but these are the next five features that we love.

 Number 1: A Kick Ass Restaurant